AlexPopenko/Online-Encyclopedia/README.md

 An online encyclopedia similar to Wikipedia and TVTropes.org

 # Overview
+The functions of this online encyclopedia will include searching entries, storing data, hyperlinks to related articles, adding and editing pages, deleting pages, and showing statistics for what pages are available.
+The pages will have a tagging system, in case someone wants to browse them by topic, or wants to see related entries.
+It could so have user accounts that limit what a user can do if not logged in, for example editing or deleting entries.
+It would also be cool to have a history of changes made to any page for future reference.
 # User Stories
 1. As a person looking up something specific, I need searching functionality so I don't waste time looking for the answer
 2. As an moderator, I need a way to delete inappropriate content so the encyclopedia stays within its rules.